CnC-Robert/revanced-cli-script/README.md

+If you came here from the ReVanced telegram channel, please know it's fake.
+Any official links are on their [discord server](https://revanced.app/discord)

 # revanced-cli-script

 Bash script that builds & installs revanced automaticlly.
 Java &amp; Android sdk included.
 The script also works on windows if you use WSL.